TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 .. seealso::

-   Add a :ref:`diagram <diagrams>` to your code to enrich your documentation and provide a broader view on your solution.
+   Add a :ref:`diagram <plantuml-diagrams>` to your code to enrich your documentation and provide a broader view on your solution.

 .. index:: reST; Code block shorthand notation
 .. _codeblock-shorthand: